 Most turbines have a power rating in kilowatts (kW).
 The rating is somewhat like a car's horsepower figure.
 It shows which engine or turbine is bigger, but isn't a direct measure of the machine's full energy output.
-The number of "horses under the hood" doesn't indicate the fuel efficiency or top speed without vehicle weight, driving conditions and other stats.
+The number of "horses under the hood" doesn't indicate the fuel efficiency or top speed without vehicle weight, driving conditions, and other stats.
 At least most car buyers have already owned a car, so they have a rough idea how to translate horsepower figures.
-However, homeowners are typically buying their first turbine, so they have nothing for comparison.
+However, homeowners are typically buying their first turbine, so they have no basis for comparison.

 Utility bills are measured in kilowatt-hours (kWh) -- power usage multiplied by time.
 For example, a 100-watt light bulb left on for 10 hours uses one kWh.
-Many companies and industry groups say a 10 kW system will generate about 10,000 kWh per year (equaling the average power usage in a U.S. home), but the real output will be higher or significantly lower.
+Although many companies and industry groups say a 10 kW system will generate about 10,000 kWh per year (equaling the average power usage in a U.S. home), the real output will be higher or significantly lower.
 The turbine puts out a maximum of 10 kW under perfect conditions, so it could theoretically generate 10 kW for 24 hours a day 365 days a year, or 87,600 kW per year.
-With soft breezes, it will generate just a handful of watts.
+With only soft breezes, it will generate just a handful of watts.

 Calculating the real power output of a wind turbine in watts involves multiplying the mechanical efficiency by the wind speed, air density, and rotor blade length.

 Wind speeds and other weather factors make a bigger difference to power output than a turbine's parts.
 This U.S. Department of Energy map shows annual average wind speeds at 50 meters above the ground.
 Residential wind turbines have been installed in most U.S. states, but many areas do not have enough wind to spin turbines.
 No matter what the installer or manufacturer says, you won't generate significant power at speeds below 10 miles per hour.